ASH-ART/Qfwfq/README.md

 ## Disclaimer

 This PCB has been tested to work.
 The members of the PCB development team are not liable if you end up with a non-functional pcb.
 Order at your own risk.
 Support will not be provided but pull requests will be reviewed and possibly accepted.

+The layout is a work in progress and may be subject to change in further revisions.

 ## License